starrify/chromium-request-interception-double-pause-poc/README.md

 - My personal laptop using Arch Linux x86_64, with kernel version 5.10.16 and Node.js v15.11.0
 - [The `node:14.16.0-buster` Docker image][dockerhub-node-14-16-0-buster], with Debian buster and Node.js v14.16.0

 There are `Puppeteer` and `Playwright` involved in my reproducing the issue.
-It is assume that they are not the cause, yet I'm also sharing the version info that I tested with:
+It is assumed that they are not the cause, yet I'm also sharing the version info that I tested with:
 - Puppeteer: The current release v8.0.0.
 Also tested with many previous releases, dating back to v1.14.0.
 - Playwright: The current release v1.10.0.